NFL legend John Madden dies at 85

 If a great coaching career and a star turn in the broadcasting booth wasn’t enough, Madden’s outsized presence made him one of the most ubiquitous pitchmen in NFL history.
 From Ace Hardware to “tough-actin’ Tinactin,” Madden endorsed a wide variety of products as the NFL turned into the billion-dollar behemoth that it is today.

 No endorsements were bigger for Madden, though, than his eponymous football video game, which was first released in 1988 for the Apple II.
-The first version was fairly primitive but focused more on Xs and Os than any football game before it.
+The first version was fairly primitive but focused more on X's and O's than any football game before it.
 Through the years, “Madden” became the gold standard of football games on a variety of platforms with actual NFL players getting so into the game play that they’d complain about their ratings.

 Madden was inducted into the Pro Football Hall of Fame as a coach in 2006, but his impact on the game went far beyond the playing field.
 For a period of almost 50 years, you could argue there wasn’t a bigger name in the game.